 - Raffle - Charge a fee of your choice for tickets and the winners get a prize - what's not to love!
 This works as a standalone fundraising activity or as part of a bigger event.
 Speak to local businesses in your area about offering goods to add to your raffle to keep your costs low.

 - Sweets - Pop an assortment of sweets into a clear container and get people to pay to guess how many sweets are in the jar.
 The closest guess wins the sweets.

 - Talk, don't type - Ask your colleagues to pay to enter and ensure that all forms of communication that day are verbal.
 Anyone who sends an email is charged a fine.

 - Unfashionable - Swallow your pride and proudly rock your most unfashionable, unflattering outfit for the day.
-How about clashing prints, sandals with socks, a crazy hat or all of those at the same time?
+How about clashing prints, sandals with socks, a funny hat or all of those at the same time?
 The worse you look, the more you'll raise.

 - Valentine's Day - You could do anything from a Valentine's themed bake sale, to selling handmade Valentine cards.
-Or have a 'wear red' day or host a Valentine wine tasting evening.
+Or have a 'wear red' day or host a Valentine's wine-tasting evening.

 - Xbox - Got a games console?
 Host an evening of gaming with an entry fee.
 You could even hold mini-competitions throughout the evening with some prizes.
 Learn more about Stream for Stroke.